ssyuen/Nile/README.md

 - [ ] Registration
   - [ ] Registration Form (Completeness, showing/indicating all mandatory/optional fields)
+    - [ ] Form cannot be submitted with empty required fields
+    - [ ] Input validation on credit card and zipcode
+    - [ ] Input validation on password and confirm password
+    - [ ] Input validation on email
+    - [ ] If you click on Add Shipping Address, fill out fields in Address, then unclick Add Shipping Address, then shipping address is NOT submitted
+      - [ ] Tables in question: address,  user_address
+    - [ ] If you click on Add Payment Method, fill out fields in Payment, then unclick Add Payment Method, then payment method and billing address is NOT submitted
+      - [ ] Tables in question: payment_method, user_address, address
   - [ ] Sending the confirmation email
+    - [ ] Confirmation email should only verify the user once, so multiple clicks on verification link should not break application
   - [ ] Test that user data is stored in the database with correct status (Active/Inactive)
+    - [ ] Tables in question: user, user_address, user_token, address, payment_method
 - [ ] Login
   - [ ] Login Form
   - [ ] Forget my password (testing that the complete process is correct)
+    - [ ] Properly sends confirmation email with reset password link
+      - [ ] Confirmation link should only reset password once
   - [ ] Testing for correct login functionality (as existing user, wrong password, admin/user navigate to the correct page based on privileges (customer or admin))
   - [ ] Remember me option works (BONUS)
 - [ ] Logout